keploy/community-blog/cm7imxz9w000009jv16jyah5t.md

 **One example** is the use of the **Page Object Model (POM)**, a widely adopted design pattern in test automation.
 In POM, each application page is modeled as a class that contains the page's elements and actions.
 This structure encourages reuse and simplifies maintenance, as any UI changes are confined to the respective page classes, reducing the impact on the broader test framework.

-**AI is great at spotting patterns and similarities across different test cases.** It can help identify parts of your tests that show up repeatedly, making it easier to pinpoint components that can be reused.
+**AI-driven testing is great at spotting patterns and similarities across different test cases.** It can help identify parts of your tests that show up repeatedly, making it easier to pinpoint components that can be reused.
 By recognizing which test scripts or data are common in various scenarios, AI can even **suggest** or **automatically generate reusable modules.** This approach doesn't just cut down on redundancy - it also **boosts efficiency.** Plus, as your test suite becomes more **modular** and **scalable**, it becomes much easier to maintain over time.

 Here’s a guideline to follow with the help of AI to achieve this: